transientskp/tkp/documentation/source/installation.rst

 Setting up the database
 -----------------------

+Notes on actually installing the MonetDB database system are :ref:`here
+<database-section>`.

 Before you run the database setup script, you need to check that the database can actually find the catalog files, since these are not included in the repository.
 The install script will try to search for